The Bloedel Conservatory: Vancouver’s Tropical Oasis

 Coffee lovers should get quite the kick out of the beautiful arabica coffee plant from which 60% of the world’s coffee is derived.
 Watch the berries ripen from green to yellow and eventually to a deep red.
 These “cherries” are then picked and roasted before they end up in your morning espresso.

-If you’d like to take a 125 million year glimpse into the past then be sure to check out the Mexican Horncone Cycad.
+If you’d like to take a 125-million-year glimpse into the past, then be sure to check out the Mexican Horncone Cycad.
 This unassuming plant that is closely related to the palm tree dates back to the Mesozoic Era.
 It can be found just past the bamboo bridge.

 Sub-Tropical Habitat

-The vivid begonias, bromeliads and azaleas are sure to catch the eye of visitors and the tropical birds a like.
+The vivid begonias, bromeliads and azaleas are sure to catch the eye of visitors and the tropical birds alike.

 Highlights